-The second SynCat Ac@demy Catalysis School is organised at SynCat@Beijing adressing catalysis characterization techniques.
+The second SynCat Ac@demy Catalysis School is organised at SynCat@Beijing addressing catalysis characterization techniques.
 Unlike the First School, were lectures were given by international experts, researchers from SynCat@Beijing now present there own lectures.

-First measurement on the new Spec's STM system in Huairou using graphene on Ru(0001) as Benchmark (February 2015)
+First benchmarking of the new Spec’s STM system in Huairou (February 2015)

 Lecturers of the 2nd Syncat Ac@demy Catalysis School (May 10, 2016)